 This transportation planning prospectus presents an overview of the Mississippi Gulf Coast Metropolitan Planning Organization, its organizational structure, bylaws, and procedures used to carry out the federally mandated transportation planning process in the region.
 The planning process is periodically updated to reflect changing federal regulations and shifts in national and local community priorities.
-This prospectus may be updated at any time following the formal adoption of or revisions to MPO plans and programs by the Transportation Policy Committee.
-The document presented here is an updated version of the prospectus that was adopted on September 25, 2014.
-There are no policy or structural changes since the last release.
+This prospectus may be updated at any time.
+Amendments may be made following the formal adoption of or revisions to MPO plans and programs by the Transportation Policy Committee.
+Modifications do not require formal action or public review but do require an overview with the opportunity for discussion on the next TPC agenda.